Study Notes on 2 Corinthians 1

 1 Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother, unto the church of God which is at Corinth, with all the saints which are in all Achaia:

 The introduction.
 Paul is writing this with Timothy.
-The state of Achaia means Greece so while this letter was primarily addressed to Corinth, it was intended for it to be shared in the area.
+The state of Achaia means part of Greece where Corinth was the capital.
+So while this letter was primarily addressed to Corinth, it was intended for it to be shared in the area.

 2 Grace be to you and peace from God our Father, and from the Lord Jesus Christ.